Changissnz/ask_yourself_if_red_state_is_for_you/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Hey.
-Look on the bright side, the side with the warmth and compassion and understanding that is populism.
+Look on the bright side, the red side with the warmth and compassion and understanding that is populism.
 It's never too late for you to change.

 ![3ef50271-85d1-4025-85f6-7462f0a692f5](https://github.com/user-attachments/assets/e51ad31a-4cc6-4d34-baaf-1b5325779ab3)